RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/CurrencyExchange_2.md

 Implement a Java class to model currency exchange.
 The class shall be dedicated to a pair of a home currency and a foreign currency.
 It shall hold a price for buying the foreign currency and a price for selling it.
 These two prices shall be updated by appropriate methods.
 A toString-method is also required as well as a main-method to demonstrate the features of this class.

-Compare your implementation with an other student and may be with the sample solution.
+Compare your implementation with another student and may be with the sample solution.

 ---------------------------------------